dcp12345678/OrderEntry/README.md

 1. Set up PropTypes for PickerButton
 2. Change to use new react-native navigation (see https://facebook.github.io/react-native/docs/navigation.html) - done
 3. Set up linter
-4. Try to git rid of co library and use async/await
+4. Try to git rid of co library and use async/await - done

 ## Notes ##
 * The packager crashes often on Windows, to get around it do the following steps: